-The existing medium term capacity outlooks were introduced following a rule change submitted by AEMO and made by the AEMC in the first half of 2014.80 The outlooks have been provided by facility operators and published on the Bulletin Board since 8 January 2015.
+The existing medium term capacity outlooks were introduced following a rule change submitted by AEMO and made by the AEMC in the first half of 2014.133 The outlooks have been provided by facility operators and published on the Bulletin Board since 8 January 2015.
+Reporting is in the form of maintenance notices that facility operators send to their contracted shippers.